Islamic design

 Aggressive attack on a building

 Security authorities will tell you that there is very little you can do against a determined attack.
-This assumes that the attacker has had time to reconnoitre and plan his attack.
-But what can be done is to ensure optimal consideration for obvious, likely problems with the intent of
+This assumes that the attacker has had time to reconnoitre and plan the attack, bringing to it sufficient resources to assure its success both in terms of

-• ensuring that the attack is recognised,
+• ensuring that the attack is recognised for what it is,

-• slowing down an intruder,
+• slowing down an attacker or intruder,

 • making sure an alarm or alarms are activated, capable of bringing response by the appropriate authorities,